RamaKrishna41/cicd_django/README.md

-# Django_Test
-This is to practice DevOps deployment
+This is used to deploy Django Blog application in AWS EC2 instance